portainer/portainer-docs/docs/v2.0/endpoints/api.md

-# Create/Add a new endpoint trough Portainer API
+# Create/Add a new endpoint through Portainer API

 In this help article, you will learn how to add the following type of endpoints trough our API: